11/22/63

-11/22/63 is a novel by American author Stephen King about a time traveler who attempts to prevent the assassination of United States President John F. Kennedy, which occurred on November 22, 1963 (the novel's titular date).
-It is the 60th book published by Stephen King, his 49th novel and the 42nd under his own name.
+11/22/63 is a novel by American author Stephen King about a time traveler who attempts to prevent the assassination of United States President John F. Kennedy, which occurred on November 22, 1963.
+It is the 60th book published by Stephen King, his 49th novel, and the 42nd under his own name.
 The novel required considerable research to accurately portray the late 1950s and early 1960s.
-King commented on the amount of research it required, saying "I've never tried to write anything like this before.
+King commented on the amount of research it required, saying, "I've never tried to write anything like this before.
 It was really strange at first, like breaking in a new pair of shoes."

 The novel was announced on King's official site on March 2, 2011.
 A short excerpt was released online on June 1, 2011, and another excerpt was published in the October 28, 2011, issue of Entertainment Weekly.
 The novel was published on November 8, 2011, and quickly became a number-one bestseller.
 It stayed on The New York Times Best Seller list for 16 weeks.
 11/22/63 won the 2011 Los Angeles Times Book Prize for Best Mystery/Thriller and the 2012 International Thriller Writers Award for Best Novel, and was nominated for the 2012 British Fantasy Award for Best Novel and the 2012 Locus Award for Best Science Fiction Novel.
 The novel was also selected by The New York Times as one of its 10 best books of 2011.
-The novel was adapted into a Hulu mini-series in 2016, 11.22.63.
+The novel was adapted into a Hulu miniseries in 2016, entitled 11.22.63.